Three Poems of Khadkasingh Rai “kandha” खडकसिंह राई ‘काँढा’का केही कबिताहरु

 Kāndākai mājh pahādi phool chaina ra kahā hāseko?"

-The First Published Poem
+The initial released Poem

-"Ma patta Ramrari herera
+"mother patta Ramrari herera

 Muskuraai dindā, timī